zurkin1/TIS/README.md

 * In this project, my partner and I researched a biomarker called TIS - Tumor Inflammation Signature.
   + Developed by Ayers et. al. (2017) - IFN-Gamma-related mRNA profile predicts clinical response to PD-1 blockade. https://www.jci.org/articles/view/91190
   + Formula made of RNA expression of 18 genes (Antigen presentation, chemokine expression, cytotoxic activity, adaptive immune resistance, interferon gamma activity)
+  + PSMB10, HLA-DQA1, HLA-DRB1, CMKLR1, HLA-E, NKG7, CD8A, CCL5, CXCL9, CD27, CXCR6, IDO1, STAT1, TIGIT, LAG3, CD274, PDCD1LG2, CD276
   + High score should indicate success of using Pembrolizumab.

+# TCGA - The Cancer Genome Atlas (TCGA) database

+* TCGA was a landmark cancer genomics program led by the National Cancer Institute and National Human Genome Research Institute from 2006-2015.
+* It systematically mapped the genomic changes in over 20,000 primary cancer samples across 33 tumor types.
+* TCGA performed integrated multi-dimensional analysis including whole exome sequencing, copy number, methylation, expression analysis and proteomics on each sample.
+* All TCGA data is freely available through the Genomic Data Commons portal and has led to many insights into cancer biology and precision medicine.

++ The idea is to use the TCGA high resolution SVS images of patients, together with their genomic data, and using deep neural network to try predicting the TIS values.